Table of contents

 The noodles are, without a doubt, the heart of the dish.
 They’re what make Mongolian noodles so comforting and satisfying.
 Most recipes call for:

-• Lo Mein Noodles: Thick, chewy, and made from wheat flour.
-These are excellent for soaking up the sauce without getting mushy.
+- Lo Mein Noodles: These thick, chewy noodles made from wheat flour are excellent for soaking up the sauce without becoming mushy.

 Pro Tip: If you don’t have access to Asian noodles, spaghetti or linguine can work in a pinch.
 Just cook them slightly underdone so they don’t get too soft when stir-fried.